porjo/babelcast/README.md

 # Babelcast

-A server which allows audio publishers to broadcast to subscribers on a channel.
+A server which allows audio publishers to broadcast to subscribers on a channel, using nothing more than a modern web browser.

 It uses websockets for signalling & WebRTC for audio.